 Homo Neanderthals and Denisovans have been living in environments foreign to us humans, adapting to unique geographical features over vast periods of time.
 Homo Neanderthal is believed to have been living in Europe for 600,000 years before Homo Sapiens arrived – evolving to the unique conditions that characterize the continent.

-A previous study showed that a high-altitude gene helps Sherpas and other Tibetans breathe easy at high altitudes was inherited from the ancient species of human known as Denisovans.
+A previous study showed that a high-altitude gene that helps Sherpas and other Tibetans breathe easily at high altitudes was inherited from the ancient species of human known as Denisovans.

 When modern humans left Africa, integrating with other species, therefore, allowed us to adapt to new environments much more quickly.